 Mike Edelhart is also Managing Partner for Joyance Partners.
-A pioneering media and startup executive.
-Mike was the original Executive Editor of PC Magazine and founding editor of other Ziff-Davis computer magazines, as well as the ZD Labs, and later was Executive Vice President at Ziff.
+A pioneering media and startup executive, Mike was the original Executive Editor of PC Magazine and founding editor of other Ziff-Davis computer magazines, as well as the ZD Labs, and later was Executive Vice President at Ziff.
 Mike was CEO at many startups, including Olive Software, Inman News and Zinio.
 Mike was a partner at Redleaf, a VC fund.
 At SoftBank, Mike directed content for the Seybold, Interop and Comdex conferences and launched new businesses.
 Mike consulted to Bloomberg, Reuters and AARP and has authored more than 20 books.

 Chief Operating Officer

 Kevin Dasch has 20 years of experience in tech companies in software, social media and gaming.
 With his leadership, both Mass Relevance (before merging with Spredfast) and IMVU grew to over 100 employees and tens of millions in revenue.
 Prior to moving into the startup world, Kevin ran the corporate strategy group at Dell Inc. Kevin holds a BA in History from Princeton University and an MBA in Finance and Accounting from The McCombs School of Business at The University of Texas at Austin.
 Kevin is an avid reader of American history, a fan of the Texas Longhorns, and a very amateur golfer.

 Andrew Nealon has been managing technology development in New York City for over a decade.
 Before Social Starts, he was the principal of operations for the New York development firm Insert Culture, which he founded to serve brand’s growing API and data development needs.
 With Social Starts, he oversees special projects, data analysis, and portfolio companies' technical needs.
 He and his wife split time between Brooklyn and a 120-year-old farm in the Hudson Valley.
 He holds an MS in Media Management and Theory from the New School, and a BA in Speech and Rhetoric from Oregon State University.

 Charles C. Smith